 - Hearing impairment.
 Hearing problems are more common in people with diabetes.

-Healthy lifestyle choices can help prevent type 2 diabetes, and that's true even if you have diabetes in your family.
-If you've already received a diagnosis of diabetes, you can use healthy lifestyle choices to help prevent complications.
-If you have prediabetes, lifestyle changes can slow or stop the progression to diabetes.
+Healthy lifestyle choices can help prevent type 2 diabetes.
+If you've received a diagnosis of prediabetes, lifestyle changes may slow or stop the progression to diabetes.

 A healthy lifestyle includes:

 - Eating healthy foods.
 Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.

 - Getting active.
 Aim for 150 or more minutes a week of moderate to vigorous aerobic activity, such as a brisk walk, bicycling, running or swimming.